-- Key Figures

-- Management Report

-- Financial Statements

-- Statement of Profit or Loss

-Statement of Comprehensive Income

-Statement of Financial Position

-Statement of Changes in Equity

-Statement of Cash Flows

-Notes to the Financial Statements
+Statement of Profit or Loss Statement of Comprehensive Income Statement of Financial Position Statement of Changes in Equity Statement of Cash Flows Notes to the Financial Statements

-- Independent Auditor's Report

 Independence

 We are independent of the Company and the Group in accordance with the International Ethics Standards Board for Accountants' Code of Ethics for Professional Accountants (IESBA Code) and the ethical requirements of the Law on Audit Services that are relevant to our audit of the financial statements in the Republic of Latvia.
 We have fulfilled our other ethical responsibilities in accordance with these requirements and the IESBA Code and the ethical requirements of the Law on Audit Services.